Long Lee: Features

-Long Lee is a partially rural area which encompasses a primary school, a public house, a church, a chapel, a doctor's surgery, a pharmacy, a convienence store with off-licence and a Scout Group Consisting of Beavers, Cubs and Scouts.
+Long Lee is a partially rural area which encompasses a primary school, a public house, a church, a chapel, a doctor's surgery, a pharmacy, a cricket club, a convenience store with off-licence and a Scout Group Consisting of Beavers, Cubs and Scouts.

 It is a large residential area with many buildings ranging from bungalows to mansions.

 Governance

 Long Lee is situated in the Keighley East ward of the City of Bradford Metropolitan District Council and is represented by three Labour Party Councillors.
 The area also forms part of the Long Lee & Parkwood ward of Keighley Town Council.

 Transport

 Long Lee and Thwaites Brow are served by the Keighley Bus Company bus route K5 which connects the area with Keighley Bus Station which runs at least once an hour in both directions 7 days a week.

 Long Lee lies on the busy but unclassified road from Keighley to Harden which forms part of an alternative route to Bradford.